Travel comparison site Trivago found guilty of misleading and deceptive conduct

-Travel comparison site Trivago has been found guilty of misleading and deceptive conduct over prices advertised and commission rates, Australia's Federal Court has ruled.
+Australia's Federal Court has found travel comparison site Trivago guilty of misleading and deceptive conduct over prices advertised and commission rates.

-The Australian Competition and Consumer Commission (ACCC) brought the charges against Trivago for suggesting that its first placed prices on properties were the best, however, hotels were instead found to have been ranked based on how much commission each paid.
+The Australian Competition and Consumer Commission (ACCC) brought the charges against Trivago for suggesting that its first placed prices on properties were the best.

+But hotels were instead found to have been ranked based on how much commission each paid Trivago.

 READ MORE: